Top 5 Shipping Considerations for E-commerce Stores

-Make sure you have a system and analytics in place that let you know where you shipping so you can keep track this data.
-For businesses fulfilling products for themselves, this may mean making sure you have an up-to-date warehouse management software.
+Make sure you have a system in place that lets you know where your shipping to so you can keep track this data.
+For businesses fulfilling products for themselves this may mean making sure you have an up-to-date warehouse management software.

 Another way to ensure you’re getting the best rates for shipping is to know what your products weigh and their dimensions.
-If 70% of your shipments are under 1lb, you should be able to get a much better rate than someone who ships washing machines.
+If 70% of your shipments are under 1lb, you should be able to get a much better rate than someone who ships 10lb machines.
 Knowing this data will allow you to price your shipping effectively and keep customer expectations in-line.

-Some great examples of these can be found when analyzing subscription box fulfillment.
+Some great examples of these can be found when analyzing subscription box fulfilment.
 So many subscription box companies have found creative ways to make their packages pop in your mailbox.